Interval annotations

 (one posted on Teunis van Beelen's website, which can be accessed here),

-Luna will automatically extract the annotations (by convention, from channels named EDF Annotations
+Luna will automatically extract the annotations (by convention, from channels named EDF Annotations) and include

 luna ma0844az_1-1+.edf -o out.db -s ANNOTS